Anti-Igbo sentiment: Nigerian Civil War

-The Republic of Biafra was a secessionist state in eastern Nigeria that existed from 30 May 1967 to January 1970.
-It took its name from the Bight of Biafra in the Atlantic to the south.
-The inhabitants were mostly Igbo people who seceded after the 1966 Nigerian counter-coup by the northern military officers.
-Other minority ethnic groups that were part of the republic were the Efik, Ibibio, Annang, Ejagham, Eket, Ibeno, and Ijaw, among others.
+The Republic of Biafra was a secessionist state in eastern Nigeria that existed from 30 May 1967 to January 1970, taking its name from the Bight of Biafra to the south.
+The state was formed primarily by the Igbo population following the structural breakdown and security crises of 1966.
+The secessionist republic also included several minority ethnic groups within its borders, including the Efik, Ibibio, Annang, Ejagham, Eket, Ibeno, and Ijaw.

-Anti-Igbo sentiments proliferated in Lagos during the Nigerian Civil War.
-Talk of killing the Igbo people was common: a Lagos policeman was quoted in the New York Review on 21 December 1967, stating, "The Igbo must be considerably reduced in number."
-The Nigerian federal government also announced the authorization of identity cards for people who have Igbo origin:
+During the conflict, wartime anxieties led to heightened surveillance and discrimination against Igbo residents remaining in federal territories such as Lagos.
+Contemporary publications documented instances of hostile rhetoric; for example, an individual account recorded in the New York Review in December 1967 quoted a local policeman expressing extreme anti-Igbo hostility.
+Additionally, the federal military government instituted emergency security measures, including the mandatory registration and issuance of specialized identification cards for individuals of Igbo origin to monitor movement outside their residences.

 They were required to carry their identity cards with them at all times when outside their homes.
-The announcement led to a rumor that the Nigerian government, through that medium, intended to find out the exact population of the Igbo in Lagos, with the plan of eventually exterminating them.
+The implementation of mandatory registration led to widespread panic and rumors within the displaced Igbo community, with many fearing the data could be utilized for targeted violence.
 Every Igbo man and woman was issued an identity card.